 - 1. Creation of irrigation and nutrient management plans specific to each grower and similar management unit - 2.
 Development and execution of awareness/education programs - 3.
 Implementation of the management plans - 4.
-Internal (private) review and assessment of the impacts (crop quality, amount of fertilizer and water used, gross costs)
+Internal (private) review and assessment of the impacts (crop quality, amount of fertilizer and water used, gross costs).

 The details of these plans should be used for management only, and not for reporting purposes.
 The management plans should aid growers in determining the current status of their nitrogen use, as well as develop tools and practices to minimize nitrogen applications.
-To begin the creation of a management plan, the irrigation/fertilizer decision makers must be knowledgeable about certain data (which should be current data that is updated at some interval).
+To begin the creation of a management plan, the grower must be knowledgeable about certain data (which should be current data that is updated at some interval).
 These data include:

-- How much nitrogen is being applied from all sources, including fertilizers, compost, irrigation water etc., plus residual nitrogen, as well as the timing and uniformity of the applications
+- How much nitrogen is being applied from all sources, including fertilizers and irrigation water, as well as the timing and uniformity of the applications - How much nitrogen is removed, by crop type - The distribution uniformity of existing irrigation systems - The volume of water applied to a field

-- Residual nitrogen in the soil

-- How much nitrogen is removed, by crop type

-- The distribution uniformity of existing irrigation systems

-- The volume of water applied to a field

-A first step for many management plans will be to describe the data collection process (water and fertilizer), and data organization procedures and tools to accomplish this.
+A first step for many management plans will be to develop the data collection process (water and fertilizer), and data organization procedures and tools to accomplish this.
 From these data, an appropriate nutrient management plan, an appropriate irrigation schedule, and a plan for irrigation system maintenance should be developed based on system type and crop demand.